modulove/utf-9-samplified/docs/README.md

 # UTF-9 Drum Computer — Enhanced Features & Documentation

-This document describes the **full feature set, workflows, MIDI handling of the UTF-9 drum computer firmware.
+The features of the UTF-9 drum computer firmware

 ---